 Kami Holst, OTD, OTR/L, CBIS, Asst.
 Professor

-Brenda Hughes, DrOT, MA, OTR/L, CAPS, Assoc.
-Professor and Capstone Coordinator
+Brenda Hughes, DrOT, OTR/L, CAPS, Professor and Doctoral Capstone Coordinator

 Julie Jones, OTD, OTR/L, BCP, Asst.
 Professor